Providence St. Mel

 Erik Imathiu-Jones achieved "Silver Award" for level 2 Spanish in the National Spanish Exam taken in April 2017

 Sophomore Erik Imathiu-Jones, Dr. Carl Spight, and junior Justin Austin pose at the state level 2017 ACT-SO competition.
 Both of them won gold medals at the state competition and went on to compete at the National level in Baltimore, MD this past July.
-Erik also won a Bronze at the NAACP National ACT-SO Competition.
+Erik also won a Silver at the NAACP National ACT-SO Competition.